userVincent/KM-DFX/README.md

 1. Open the Vivado Design Suite.
 2. Navigate to the top of the screen and select 'Tools' -> 'Run Tcl Script...'.
-3. Locate and select the script you want to run.
+3. Locate and select the KM-DFX.tcl script to generate the project.

 ### Step 4: HDL Wrapper